-Two oak trees on a long dirt road with the rolling hills alongside.
-This was all one would see early in 1950 when A.E.
-Hanson (who also developed the community of Rolling Hills on the Palos Verdes peninsula) began his development of Hidden Hills.
+Two oak trees stood along a long dirt road, flanked by rolling hills.
+This was the only view in early 1950, when A.E.
+Hanson — who also developed the community of Rolling Hills on the Palos Verdes Peninsula — began developing what would become Hidden Hills.

-In 1950, a large sign on Ventura Boulevard at the intersection of Long Valley Road announced:
+That year, a large sign appeared on Ventura Boulevard at the intersection of Long Valley Road:

 1000 Acres of Elbow Room